yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 of your source code and fail the build when that formatting is broken.
 However, in a more advanced variant, static analysis will catch many important bugs.

-{% quote The fragility of the build is a key success factor in software development %}
+{% quote The fragility of the build is a key success factor in software development. %}

 It is called "static" because it doesn't require the software to be running.
 To the contrary, unit tests validate software quality in runtime